wjholden/Advent-of-Code-2020/README.md

 * You can fake a `switch` statement by creating an anoymous `dict` and calling its index.
 However, this is not free: the interpreter will have to compute all values in this dictionary.
 If those value computations have side effects then you might have a bad time.
 * Apparently Python has very little support for immutable objects.
 Python lacks the `final` and `freeze` features from Java and JavaScript.
 * `cProfile` is awesome.
 Just wrap any function you want in `cProfile.run(...)` and get an easy table of profiling data.
+* `input` is a built-in function that I have been shadowing this whole time.
+Whoops.
+* The syntax `x not in a` is equivalent to `not x in a`.